miloserdev/openbmc/poky/documentation/overview-manual/development-environment.rst

    in this form assumes the local branch already exists.
 This command is analogous to "cd".

--  *git checkout -b working-branch upstream-branch:* Creates and checks out a working branch on your local machine.
+-  *git checkout –b working-branch upstream-branch:* Creates and checks out a working branch on your local machine.
 The local branch tracks the upstream branch.
 You can use your local branch to isolate your work.
 It is a good idea to use local branches when adding